reddit/devvit/devvit-docs/docs/working_with_useasync.md

 //add your custom post
 Devvit.addCustomPostType({
   name: 'AppName',
-  description: 'Using useAsync!',
+  description: 'Using useAsync with XKCD API',
   render: App,
 });
 ```

-## When to useAsync over useState
+## When to use useAsync and useState

-In most cases, prefer using `useAsync` over `useState` to keep your app snappy.
-A downside is that you need to handle `loading` and `error` when using `useAsync` or `useState`.
+In most cases, you'll want to use `useAsync` over `useState` to keep your app snappy.
+One downside is that you need to handle `loading` and `error` when using `useAsync` or `useState`.

 One situation where `useState` could be preferable is if your app only has one request and it must be resolved in order to show any part of the app.